SW-SEP4-S23/Cloud/README.md

 > **_NOTE_**: If you don't have a `.env` file yet, copy the `.env.example` file and change the name to `.env`.

+2. Install the dependencies: `npm install`.

-2. Start the database: `npm run db:start`.
+3. Start the database: `npm run db:start`.

 > **_NOTE_**: If this errors, make sure you're not already using PORT 5432.
 Refer to this guide to close the ports: [Guide](https://stackoverflow.com/a/39633428).

 > **_NOTE_**: To stop the database you can run `npm run db:stop`.

-3. Install the dependencies: `npm install`.
+4. Sync your database: `npm run db:migrate`

-4. Run the app: `npm run start:dev`
+5. Run the app: `npm run start:dev`

-5. The server should now be running at `localhost:3000`.
+6. The server should now be running at `localhost:3000`.

 ### Running tests